Skip to main content

 Cortisol and the Stress-Fat Connection

 Chronic inflammation is interpreted by the body as a form of persistent stress.
 This prompts the adrenal glands to release cortisol, the primary stress hormone.
-While essential for short-term survival, chronically elevated levels have a significant impact on body composition.
+While essential for short-term survival, chronically elevated cortisol levels have a significant impact on body composition.

 Cortisol promotes the storage of visceral fat, the metabolically active fat that surrounds your internal organs.
 This type of fat is particularly problematic because it is a factory for producing its own inflammatory molecules, called cytokines, further fueling the inflammatory cycle and contributing to metabolic dysfunction.